barchojnow/ZabkaFinder/README.md

 .\tools\run-tests.ps1 -Devices venu2     # a single device
 .\tools\run-tests.ps1 -All               # every product in the manifest
 ```

+It starts the simulator if needed, prints a per-device summary and
+exits non-zero on any failure.
+(If PowerShell blocks it, run
+`powershell -ExecutionPolicy Bypass -File .\tools\run-tests.ps1`.)

 The tested logic is device-independent, so the default set covers
 what actually varies — tightest memory (`fr55`), oldest API